plumed/plumed2/user-doc/PYTORCH.md

 ## Installation

 This module is not installed by default.
 It requires the PyTorch C++ APIs (LibTorch) to be linked against PLUMED.
-Since the C++ APIs are still in beta stability phase, it is strongly suggested to use the 1.8.* LTS version of both PyTorch and LibTorch for compatibility.
-Please note that the instructions provided below might need to be adjusted to link different versions.
+Since these APIs are still in beta phase regarding stability, it is strongly suggested to use the 1.8.* LTS version of both PyTorch and LibTorch.
+Please note that if you want to link a different version it might be necessary to specify the required libraries within LIBS in configure.
 Furthermore, note that if the versions of PyTorch and LibTorch do not match it might not be possible to correctly load the model.

 ### Download LibTorch C++ API library